maquenneville/Radventure/README.md

 Follow the prompts to input your story's genre, target audience, theme, and additional details.

-The script will create an enhanced prompt, outline, draft, and refine the story.
-Your final story will be saved as a .txt file in the same directory.
+The script will create an enhanced prompt, outline, draft, edit, refine and create a photo for the story.
+Your final story will be saved as a .pdf file in the same directory.

 # API Key Setup
 To use Radventure, you need to set up your OpenAI API key.
 Create a config.ini file in the same directory as your main script and BookBuilderHelpers.py with the following content: